andrewharmellaw/facilitating-software-architecture/site/supportingmaterial/typicalsaboteurs.markdown

 And so these are your most likely saboteurs.
 Those with access to at least two of these three sources of power.

 It is also distinctly possible the people who meet this criteria are the ones who are the biggest supporters of the power transition.
-Remember the story in [Chapter 12, in the subsection entitled "When others are taking the decision"](DEEP-LINK-THIS), the one where I wanted to exercise the power and overrule a team.
+Remember the story in [Chapter 12 (in the section "When others are taking the decision"](DEEP-LINK-THIS)) the one where I wanted to exercise the power and overrule a team.
 Pete had access to all three of these power sources.
 He was the Head of Development with the ear of both the founder and CEO.
 He also wrote a significant amount of the code in the current systems.
 He was also highly loved by his teams, he was fun to hang around with, and was masterful at building trust and shared commitment.
 Despite this, Pete was the one who reminded me how the advice process works.